RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 Total time: 3.683753465s
 ```

-Great improvement!
-From **6.45 to 3.68 seconds**.
-Almost 2 seconds faster!
+A great improvement!
+From **6.45 to 3.68 seconds**, nearly 2 seconds faster!
 ---